The Persecution (Until 313 AD)

 who keep the commandments of God – the true children of God are those who keep His commandments, Matt 7:21-23; 1 Cor 7:19; 1 John 5:2-3

 and have the testimony of Jesus – this is also described in Revelation 12:11, “they overcame by the blood of the lamb and the word of their testimony.”
 After the Spirit of Truth was taken from the Church, the saints no longer had the guarantee of salvation that came through receiving the Holy Spirit (see Ephesians 1:13-14).
 However, when the sanctified Church is re-established, and the Spirit of God is poured out again, “the testimony of Jesus” will be explained as “the Spirit of Prophecy” (Revelation 19:10).
-The “Spirit of Prophecy” is the name of the Spirit of God in the Targums, where the Spirit of Christ was called “the Word.”
+The expression “Spirit of Prophecy” was used to describe the Spirit of God on Christ in the Targum of Isaiah 61:1.